Emmanuel-K0ech/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles # listing hidden files in current directory 6-firstdirectory # creates a folder in the /tmp folder 7-movethatfile # moves file betty from /tmp to /tmp/my_first_directory 8-firstdelete # deletes the file betty created above
+4-listmorefiles # listing hidden files in current directory 6-firstdirectory # creates a folder in the /tmp folder 7-movethatfile # moves file betty from /tmp to /tmp/my_first_directory 8-firstdelete # deletes the file betty created above 9-firstdirdeletion # deletes /my_first_directory in /tmp